aubreyja/ww_install/README.md

 The `conf/` subdirectory contains copies of config files or snippets of config files that this installation package will ask to modify.

+The `deb/` subdirectory contains work (in progress) toward creating a debian archive for installing webwork.

+The `rpms/` subdirectory is Mark Hamrick's work toward creating a webwork rpm (as a submodule, so I can easily get a hold if it when/if I eventually start looking at it).

 Other Resources
 ----------------